-Michael Sieck Director, serving a three-year term expiring in 2026.
-Michael is from Edson, Kansas and serves as a director for Tier 2.
+David J. Sexson Director, serving a three-year term expiring in 2025.
+David is from Weskan, Kansas and serves as a director for Tier 2.
 He was elected in 2011.
 Michael is a member of the Audit Committee.
 During the past 5 years, Michael has been involved in farming.
 He is President of Wheatridge Farms LTD which operates the family farming enterprise and is a certified seed dealer, and a Director for the Kansas Wheat Alliance, an organization that promotes grain variety development.
 His production includes certified seed wheat, corn, grain sorghum, and a cow/calf and feeder cattle program.

-Mark Wood Director, serving a three-year term expiring in 2026.
-Mark is from Colby, Kansas and serves as the Outside Director.
+Michael Sieck Director, serving a three-year term expiring in 2026.
+Michael is from Edson, Kansas and as an Outside Director.
 He was appointed in 2016.
 Mark is Chairman of the Audit Committee.
 During the past 5 years, Mark has been employed by Kansas Farm business as Colbee Honey and is married to his wife Lucy.